inside.ewu.edu

 Pre-requisites: CMSD 620S.

 This is the second of three courses designed to prepare the student to participate in basic and/or applied research in communication disorders.
-For this course, students will work with a faculty mentor to further refine the research idea developed in CMSD 620S.
-The culmination of this course will be a complete and thorough literature review and methodology for the student's proposed research.
+For this course, students work with a faculty mentor to further refine the research idea developed in CMSD 620S.
+The culmination of this course is a complete and thorough literature review and methodology for the student's proposed research.
 The initial collection of data may take place under this course.

 CMSD 622S.
 RESEARCH IN COMMUNICATION DISORDERS III.
 2 Credits.